29.03.2021 » Cristiano Ronaldo on disallowed goal: "An entire nation being harmed"

 Cristiano Ronaldo was not a happy man after having what should have been a late winner for Portugal disallowed in the absence of both VAR and goal-line technology on Saturday.
 The Juventus attacker reckons his nation has been "harmed" on the back of a 2-2 draw with Serbia, in an important World Cup qualifier.

-Liverpool's Diogo Jota had given Portugal a 2-0 lead to take into halftime, but second-half goals from Fulham's Aleksandar Mitrovic and Eintracht Frankfurt's Filip Kostic saw Serbia pull level.
+Liverpool's Diogo Jota had given Portugal a 2-0 lead to take into halftime, but second-half goals from Fulham's Aleksandar Mitrovic and Bundesliga star, Filip Kostic, saw Serbia pull level.
+The odds for such a dramatic equalizer were incredibly high, but the hosts' persistence paid off at the end...

 Ronaldo's last-gasp strike was cleared off the line by Stefan Mitrovic, however, television replays showed the ball crossed the line, meaning Ronaldo's goal should have stood.
 With VAR and goal-line tech both unavailable in Belgrade, though, it ended up being disallowed.
 The Juve forward was booked for rightfully protesting the error and was seen throwing his captain's armband to the turf while storming off...